 A Berkeley man who went outside to investigate suspicious noises early Thursday morning was shot at by two people but managed to avoid injury, authorities report.

-It was Berkeley's eighth gunfire call of the year.
+It was Berkeley's ninth gunfire call of the year.

 Berkeley Police Officer Jessica Perry, department spokeswoman, said the man heard noise outside and thought someone was breaking into his car just before 4:50 a.m. near Sacramento and Ward streets.